tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

 excerpt: I've been forming links in an unstructured manner about the following trends.
 Until I can articulate them better, I'm putting a pin in the following thoughts...
 ---

-Creating things on the internet feels both freeing and limited.
-The tools I love are made by others and this seems misaligned with expression of oneself.
-I have a long-simmering feeling which has never been addressed.
+Creating things on the internet feels both freeing and constrained.
+The tools I use are made by others and this seems misaligned with expression of oneself.
+I have a long-simmering question which has never been addressed.

 > Why does it feel like I'm creating in a box?